alanmitchell/bmon/docs/source/api-data-access.rst

         }
     }

+The ``status`` field in the response will contain the string ``fail``, and the the ``data`` field will contain a collection of error messages, which for this method should only be the descriptions of invalid query parameters that were sent with the request.

 If an internal processing error occurs in the API, a Status Code of 500 will be returned with a JSON payload structured as in the following example.